 The Center for Advanced Studies hosts annual symposia, bringing together international scholars working in the fields of archaeology, genetics, linguistics, and paleoanthropology.
 In order to create a stimulating environment for inter-disciplinary discussion, symposia are small meetings that feature a limited amount of invited speakers.

-The third annual symposium of the DFG Center for Advanced Studies will highlight the theme of modern human origins and dispersal, with a focus on novel, multi-disciplinary research from East Africa.
-Drawing from the on-going investigations by the Junior Research Group led by Dr. Yonatan Sahle, as well as the collaborative research of the Center’s team and visiting fellows, the symposium will provide a venue for discussing the biological and cultural origins and evolution of modern humans, their dispersal within and outside of Africa, and insights from archaeogenetics and historical linguistics.
-Speakers ofthe symposium will present new and continuing research from field and laboratory work.
-Symposium proceedings will be scheduled for publication in 2018.
+The third annual symposium of the DFG Center for Advanced Studies highlighted the theme of modern human origins and dispersal, with a focus on novel, multi-disciplinary research from East Africa.
+Drawing from the on-going investigations by the Junior Research Group led by Dr. Yonatan Sahle, as well as the collaborative research of the Center’s team and visiting fellows, the symposium provided a venue for discussing the biological and cultural origins and evolution of modern humans, their dispersal within and outside of Africa, and insights from archaeogenetics and historical linguistics.
+Speakers ofthe symposium presented new and continuing research from field and laboratory work.
+Symposium proceedings 'Modern Human Origins and Dispersal' is now avaliable on Kerns Verlag Tübingen.

 The inaugural symposium, held in 2015, highlighted the progress and prospect of integrated, multidisciplinary approaches for reconstructing the human past.